fsanche3/receipt-processor-challenge/README.md

 - GET - `localhost:3000/reciepts/{id}/points`
 - POST - `localhost:3000/receipts/process`

-Additionally, a JSON collection is provided in the repository (Receipt-Processor-Collection) that can be imported into most API testing tools.
+Additionally, a JSON collection is provided in the repository [Receipt-Processor-Collection](https://github.com/fsanche3/receipt-processor-challenge/blob/main/Receipt-Processor-Collection.json) that can be imported into most API testing tools.

 # Testing

 Automated unit tests are executed during the Docker build process using Jest.
-These tests can also be run outside the container if the necessary dependencies are installed.
+These tests can also be ran outside the container if the necessary dependencies are installed.

 # Takeaways